Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: First order sensitivity indicators

 where $m$ is the number of neurons, $n^r$ is the number of input signals of neuron $r$, $v^r_i$ is the new value of weight $i$ of neuron $r$.

-Usually $v^r_i=w^r_i$ or is the closest to the value $w^r_i$ from the set $S$ of valid weights values.
-For example, it can be useful to train NN with extended precision and later transfer all synaptic weights to single precision or to smaller set of values.
-The set of valid values can be different for different problems.
+The modification includes removal of the weight or change it to the closest (`cheap') selected value.
+The set of preferred values can be different for different problems.
 For example, to extract explicit knowledge from NN it is useful to use weights only with values from the set $S=\{-1, 0, 1\}$.
 For a low-cost implementation it is possible to convert weights to an integer and apply cheaper software (see, e.g. \cite{Bertin_2004}).
-For the problem of removing synaptic weights the set of valid weights is $S=\{0\}$.
-Modified synaptic weights must be removed from the set of elements used for further modification.
-This means that modified synaptic weights are marked as non trainable and never change values.
-The effect of changing of one weight $w^r_i$ only ($v^k_l=w^k_l\;\forall k\ne r \text{ or } i\ne l)$ is
+For the problem of removing synaptic weights the preferred value is $0$.